 Sponsor approval and the rebudgeting process

-Once it has been determined that a rebudget is needed, coordinate with the appropriate central office to obtain sponsor approval or make the determination that sponsor approval is not needed.
+Once it has been determined that a rebudget is needed, investigators and grant managers should coordinate with the appropriate central office to obtain sponsor approval or make the determination that sponsor approval is not needed.

-- A draft justification for the rebudget should be sent to the Office of Research Support.
+- A draft justification for the rebudget should be sent to the Office of Research Support (ORS).
 This draft should include:

 - The award number

 - What is being rebudgeted

 - How it impacts the scope of work